MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 ###  Additional server installation recommendations:

-Please don't install any Microsoft Internet Security and Acceleration (ISA) Server client software, or any other Winsock Layered Service Providers (LSP) software (any third-party firewalls or anti-virus network inspection software would be included here) on any of your front end servers or standalone mediation servers.
+Don't install any Microsoft Internet Security and Acceleration (ISA) Server client software, or any other Winsock Layered Service Providers (LSP) software (any third-party firewalls or anti-virus network inspection software would be included here) on any of your front end servers or standalone mediation servers.
 Poor media traffic performance has been seen when that software is installed.

 ## Active Directory